colomemaria/scmoib-package/README.md

 - add annotations to each functions.
 - clean the metrics_stuff (maybe put it in tools as util or a subdirectory) it's up to atai

+From Atai
+- do we need onmi and nmi_Lanc?
+- check every script for deprecated "neighbors" problem

 package
 -------